-So what all of it means to you?
-That ReactJS gives you more freedom.
-You can add a function from a ReactJS library to your already existing app or website.
-On the other hand, if you want to use Angular, your product should basically be created with this framework in mind from the beginning.
+So what does all of it mean to you?
+That React gives you some more freedom.
+You can add a function from a React library to your already existing app or website.
+If you want to use Angular, on the other hand, your product should basically be created with this framework in mind from the beginning.

-Nevertheless, one of the most important things for both ReactJS and Angular are the components.
+Nevertheless, one of the most important things for both React and Angular are the components.
 What are those?
 Sets of pre-written code that allow developers to add new functions to the project much faster than if they would try to write all the code by themselves.

 What can a component do?
 For example, it can provide you with an ABC survey system for your blog or a buying system for your new shopping platform.

-One of them is the fact that ReactJS – unlike Angular - uses virtual DOM, instead of the regular one.
+One of the key things to consider before starting web development is, of course, the performance of the technology we plan to use in our project.
+In regards to this, it’s important to note that React - unlike Angular - uses virtual DOM, instead of the regular one.
 What is the DOM (Document Object Model) itself?
 An abstract API (application programming interface) presenting parts of the HTML document in the form of a tree.
 Each of these parts of a document (e.g. a website’s header) has its dedicated node and object.
 It’s incredibly important because it allows programs to quickly access all the information they need from a document in order to run the app.

 Virtual DOM makes the whole process even faster.
 Unlike the regular DOM, it only updates the parts of the document’s tree where the changes have happened recently.
-The regular DOM, on the other hand, every time updates the whole tree.
-This difference makes ReactJS in some cases faster than Angular.
+The regular DOM, on the other hand, updates the whole tree every time.
+This difference makes React in some cases faster than Angular.

 No framework and no library will be successful without the support of a steadily growing community.
-On first glance, the battle of React vs Angular seems to be relatively close-fought in this case.
+At first glance, the battle of React vs Angular seems to be relatively close-fought in this case.
 But is it really?

-Let’s look at some numbers.
+Let’s look at some numbers!

 Firstly, Google Trends data.

-For a broader and more insightful look at the situation on GitHub, check the table below (data regarding AngularJS for additional reference).
+For a broader and more insightful look at the situation on GitHub, have a look at our table below.

-(React vs Angular GitHub data as of 7th of April 2019)
+(React vs Angular GitHub data as of 15 of December 2021)